 Why do we need the shield of faith?

-Too often, people unwittingly put their faith in lies from the devil, such as, “I will never succeed” or “I am not worthy to be loved,” which produces sorrow and many times destructive thoughts.
+1. The shield of faith protects your mind from deception.
+Often, people unwittingly put their faith in lies from the devil, such as, “I will never succeed” or “I am not worthy to be loved,” which produces sorrow and many times destructive thoughts.
 Your faith in Jesus and applying the living water of truth extinguishes the devil’s darts of lies and accusations.
-The allegations and enticements seem so real that most people believe them and try to build their lives upon them.
+The allegations and enticements seem so real that many people believe them and try to build their lives upon them.
 Satan’s lies are empty and destructive.

+2. The shield of faith will strengthen the faith of others who are struggling.
 People grieving a loss are the most susceptible to spiritual attack?
 It could be a loss of health, a job, a loved one, and so on.
-When we are in a community of believers, they can cover you with their shield of faith through prayer and encourage you to keep your hope in God’s promises.
+When you are in a community of believers, they can cover you with their shield of faith through prayer and encourage you to keep your hope in God’s promises.
 Also, Hebrews 10:24-25 states, “And let us watch out for one another to provoke love and good works, not neglecting to gather together, as some are in the habit of doing, but encouraging each other, and all the more as you see the day approaching.”
 The faith of other believers encourages our faith when we are in a battle because their faith helps us stand firm in our faith.
 For example, when soldiers stand close together and lock their shields together, it forms a barrier against an attack.
 Do not forsake going to church.
-Satan will throw all kinds of offenses at you so you quit going to church, which will weaken your faith to fight the spiritual battle he wages to take your soul.
+Satan will throw all kinds of offenses at you, so you quit going to church, which will weaken your faith to fight the spiritual battle he wages to take your soul.